Legitcode/ReactJSNews/react-conf-contest.md

 2. Add a post in the `posts` folder on anything React related!
 3. Send a pull request!

 I'll choose the most influential one as the winner.
-I will choose the one that is most popular, gets the most interaction, and is all around the most useful.
+It may be the most popular, get the most interaction, or is all around the most useful.
 [@davidchizzle](http://twitter.com/davidchizzle) won last year's contest.
 You can try asking him how he did it if you get stuck!
 Good luck!